pnp/blog/content/post/what-s-up-with-markdown.md

 something `_in italics_` on the screen and it actually appears *in italics.*

-In all cases you\'re starting with plain text - the stuff that comes out of your keyboard and is edited with Notepad or Visual Studio Code - into something richer.
-(Spoiler alert: it\'s HTML.)
+In all cases you're starting with plain text - the stuff that comes out of your keyboard and is edited with Notepad or Visual Studio Code - into something richer.
+(Spoiler alert: it's HTML.)

 > What about emojis? 😊

-Markdown neither helps nor blocks emojis, they\'re just characters.
+Markdown neither helps nor blocks emojis, they're just characters.
 If your application can handle emojis, you can certainly include them in your markdown.

 ## Commonly used Markdown

-Markdown isn\'t a formal standard, and a lot of variations have emerged.
+Markdown isn't a formal standard, and a lot of variations have emerged.
 It all started at [Daring Fireball](https://daringfireball.net/); most implementations are faithful to the original but many have added their own features.
-For example, the SharePoint Markdown Web Part uses the [\"Marked\" syntax](https://marked.js.org/); if you\'re creating a README.md file for use in Github, you\'ll want to use [Github Flavored Markdown (GFM)](https://github.github.com/gfm/).
+For example, the SharePoint Markdown Web Part uses the [\"Marked\" syntax](https://marked.js.org/); if you're creating a README.md file for use in Github, you'll want to use [Github Flavored Markdown (GFM)](https://github.github.com/gfm/).